-Traumatic spinal cord injury is when an external force strikes the spinal column.
+A traumatic spinal cord injury occurs when an external force strikes the spinal column.
 It fractures or shifts the vertebrae, causing compression of the spinal cord.

 Primary Traumatic Spinal Cord Injury

 Damage to the spinal cord consists of 2 phases: primary and secondary injury.

 Primary traumatic spinal cord injury is the initial blow to the spinal cord.
 The most common causes of primary SCI damage are car crashes, falls, violence, and sports accidents.

 - blood vessel damage